Through the years, I have tried to make my AeB software (AcroTeX

 I will, however, continue to develop the original AeB, never fear!

-at user of Acrobat Pro 7.0 or later.
+at users of Acrobat Pro 7.0 or later.
 Features are

 - AeB Central (this can be used by non-distiller users)